 This is a quick guide to using the Harvard Libraries' resources to find Israeli Supreme Court decisions if you do not read Hebrew.
 Note, however, that only a small selection of Israeli Supreme Court decisions are translated into English.

 For general information about Israeli legal research, see GlobaLex's Israeli Legal Research Guide (free online) or Foreign Law Guide: Israel (Harvard user credentials required).
-The Foreign Law Guide provides specific information about finding Israeli Supreme Court decisions on its Israel Court Reports page.
+The Foreign Law Guide discusses finding Israeli Supreme Court decisions on its Israel Court Reports page.

-Note that the Supreme Court of Israel also sits as the High Court of Justice.
+The Supreme Court of Israel also sits as the High Court of Justice.
 In this capacity, it has original jurisdiction over civil rights cases filed by citizens against government entities such as administrative agencies.
 Therefore, this guide also includes resources for High Court of Justice case law.